zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 sudo dnf install dnf-plugins-core -y sudo dnf install telnet telnet-server
 ```
+# Before starting anything...
+Every thing written the the following step is not what you should absolutly do, you are free to try different ways of acheiving the same gaol.

+There are juste one mandatory : you have to use select to communicate with your clients.
+That's it.
 # Step I : Server
 Basically, you have to make a server that can get multiple connections and if a message is sent by one of the client, every clients should get the message.
 ## I.a : Initialisation